cosmos/sdk-tutorials/tutorials/understanding-feegrant/index.md

 $ simd config keyring-backend test
 ```

-## Key Setup
+## Key setup

-You'll have to create a few test keys for your users.
+You will have to create a few test keys for your users.

 Add a key for Alice, the validator: